Strings in Python

 String Comparison

-. - Strings can also be compared against an empty string, with non-empty strings being greater.
+"january"is considered greater than"jane". - Strings can also be compared against an empty string, with non-empty strings being greater.

 - Python compares strings character by character based on ASCII values.
 For example, since 'u' has a higher ASCII value than 'e',